Fees & Funding

 VariableThe Kamyar Moud Scholarship, established by Kamyar Moud (MSc.
 2004), honours Professor Jeff McGill's contributions to Management Science.
 Awarded for academic excellence to MSc or PhD in Management students, it prioritizes international MSc students in Management Science, then international PhD students in Management Science, followed by other international MSc students at Smith School of Business.
 Nomination is by Management Science faculty.

-Latest McGill Award RecipientExternal Awards
+Latest McGill Award RecipientQueen's General Bursary

 The overwhelming majority of students supplement their formal funding from the school with at least one of these sources.
 We strongly urge you to investigate all sources of support for which you may be eligible